 The revised regulations amend the Department’s 1991 title II regulation (State and local governments), 28 CFR Part 35, and the 1991 title III regulation (public accommodations), 28 CFR Part 36.
 Appendix A to each regulation includes a section-by-section analysis of the rule and responses to public comments on the proposed rule.
 These final rules went into effect on March 15, 2011, and were published in the 2011 edition of the Code of Federal Regulations (CFR).

 Accessibility Services provides a range of legally mandated services to students with documented disabilities.
 Reasonable accommodations are provided in an academic setting in order to allow a person with a disability to compete equally with non-disabled persons.

 Accessibility Services is committed to creating a student experience at Lorain County Community College and providing equal access to an educational experience through the provision of academic accommodations.
 After submitting appropriate documentation, a student will create an Accommodation List with a Learning Specialist, as well as developing self-advocacy skills.

 Accessibility Services may not be able to grant all personal requests, but the office will collaborate with students to determine appropriate accommodations based on provided documentation and functional limitations.
 Eligibility for services/accommodations from Accessibility Services is a separate process from Admissions.

-In addition to assisting students with accommodations, Accessibility Services is available to meet with students on an as needed basis.
-We are able to assist students on enhancing study skills/strategies, time-management and self-advocacy skills.
+In addition to assisting students with accommodations, Accessibility Services staff are available to meet with students to work on enhancing study skills/strategies, time-management and self-advocacy skills.
 Assistance in identifying accessibility enhancing technology is also available.

 To attend Lorain County Community College, students should first complete an application.
 Learn more about how to apply to LCCC.